comsee-research/Neuvisys/README.md

 #### Set up DV

 To test the neuvisys module, you will have to set up DV first.
-See the following documentation: https://inivation.gitlab.io/dv/dv-docs/docs/first-module/
+See the following documentation: https://inivation.gitlab.io/dv/dv-docs/docs/first-module/ on the **Set up DV** paragraph.

-Once setup, you can launch the dv-software with:
+Once setup, you can launch the dv-software runtime with:
+- ``/usr/bin/dv-runtime``

+and the GUI with:
-- Run ``/usr/bin/dv-runtime -b0``
+- ``/usr/bin/dv-gui``

 ### Coppeliasim / ROS

+Download and install the Coppeliasim framework: https://www.coppeliarobotics.com/

+There is 3 available versions, **player**, **edu** and **pro**.
+Player is enough to work with neuvisys, but you will not be able to save the scene if you change it.

-Download and install the Coppeliasim framework: https://www.coppeliarobotics.com/ Install ROS Noetic (Other ROS distribution might work, but this is uncertain): http://wiki.ros.org/noetic/Installation/Ubuntu
+Install ROS Noetic (Other ROS distribution might work, but this is uncertain): http://wiki.ros.org/noetic/Installation/Ubuntu

+It is advised to use the **Desktop-Full Install**, though other lighter version may also work.

 ### Create empty Network

 In the folder "generate_network", there is a python script that you can use to create and initialize a network structure:

-- Run ``cd  generate_network``, ``python -c 'import planner; planner.generate_network("../")'``
+- Run ``cd  generate_network``, ``python -c 'import planner; planner.generate_network("../configuration")'``

 ## Launch

-To compile the Neuvisys library:
+To compile the Neuvisys library, in the root folder:
 - Run ``mkdir build``, ``cd build``, ``cmake -DCMAKE_BUILD_TYPE=Release ..``

 If there is some errors, you may have to install the following python packages:
 ``pip install empy``
 ``pip install catkin-pkg``

-- Run ``make`` to compile all targets
+- Run ``make -j`` to compile all targets

 or

 - Run ``make [target-name]`` to compile only one target. possible targets are:
 - ``neuvisys-exe`` is the command line executable.
 - ``neuvisys-qt`` is similar to neuvisys but with an added Qt interface.
-- ``neuvisys-dv.so`` is a module that can be used with dv-software.
+- ``neuvisys-dv`` is a module that can be used with dv-software.
 - ``neuvisys-ros`` is an executable that connects to Coppeliasim via ROS.

-compiled target are found in the "build/src" folder.
+Compiled target are found in the "build/src" folder.

 An example of use with the ``neuvisys-exe`` target: